-Failure of some 22kV equipment will result in supply outages to customers as backup circuit breakers operate to isolate the failed equipment.
-These customer outages would be for an estimated duration of two hours, which is the typical time it takes operators to travel to site and manually re-configure circuits to isolate the failed equipment and sequentially restore supply to as many customers as possible.
+The configuration of TT means that a failure of some 22kV equipment will result in supply outages to customers as backup circuit breakers operate to isolate the failed equipment.
+The resultant supply outage would be for an estimated duration of two hours, which reflects the time required for operators to travel to site and manually re-configure circuits to isolate the failed equipment and sequentially restore supply to customers.

-Table 5 lists the estimated 22kV bus outage consequence factors for each major type of equipment based on the zone substation layout.
+Table 5 lists the estimated bus outage consequence factors for failure of each major type of equipment based on the substation layout.

-Table 5: BN Bus Outage Consequence Factors
+Table 5: TT Bus Outage Consequence Factors

-Equipment Estimated 22kV Bus Outage Consequence
+Failed Equipment Estimated Bus Outage Consequence

-22kV circuit breaker 55%
+22kV circuit breaker 53%

-22kV current transformer 55%
+22kV current transformer 53%

-22kV voltage transformer 50%